-□ Hand hygiene on entry to school every day: wash with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.
+□ Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID-19 within the preceding 14 calendar days. □ Staff or students with a chronic or baseline cough that has worsened or is not well-controlled with medication should be excluded from school.
+Do not exclude staff or students who have other symptoms that are chronic or baseline symptoms (e.g., asthma, allergies, etc.) from school. □ Hand hygiene on entry to school every day: wash with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.
 1g.
-VISITORS/VOLUNTEERS OHA/ODE Requirements Hybrid/Onsite Plan Visitors/Volunteers will be unable to work in schools, or complete other volunteer activities that require in person interaction, at this time.
+VISITORS, /VOLUNTEERS OHA/ODE Requirements Hybrid/Onsite Plan Visitors/Volunteers will be unable to work in schools, or complete other volunteer activities that require in person interaction, at this time.
 Adults in schools are limited to essential personnel only.
-Visitors must wear face coverings in accordance with local public health authority and CDC guidelines.
 Essential visitors must wash or sanitize their hands upon entry and exit.
 Screen all visitors for symptoms upon every entry.
 Restrict from school property any visitor known to have been exposed to COVID-19 within the preceding 14 calendar days.
 Visitors will be visually screened for symptoms during sign-in and will not be allowed to enter if symptomatic.
 1h.
-FACE COVERINGS, FACE SHIEL DS, AND CLEAR PLASTIC BARRIERS OHA/ODE Requirements Hybrid/Onsite Plan Face coverings or face shields for: Staff who are regularly within six feet of students and/or staff This can include staff who support personal care, feeding, or instruction requiring direct physical contact.
+FACE COVERINGS, FACE SHIEL DS, AND CLEAR PLASTIC BARRIERS OHA/ODE Requirements Hybrid/Onsite Plan ☐ Face coverings or face shields for: Facial Shields Staff who are regularly within six feet of students and/or staff This can include staff who support personal care, feeding, or instruction requiring direct physical contact.
 Staff who will sustain close contact and interactions with students.
 Bus drivers.
 Staff preparing and/or serving meals.
-Face shields or clear plastic barriers for: Speech Language Pathologists, Speech Language Pathology Facial Shields Facial shields are required and will be provided for: Front Office Staff Nurse Speech Language Pathologist Facial Coverings Facial coverings are not synonymous with facemasks.
-Disposable facial coverings are required and will be provided for: Any staff within 6 feet of students Facial coverings are strongly encouraged for: Staff that move among cohorts Facial coverings are required for: Assistants, or other adults providing articulation therapy.
+Face shields or clear plastic barriers for: Speech Language Pathologists, Speech Language Pathology Assistants, or other adults providing articulation therapy.
 Front office staff.
 Face masks for school RNs or other medical personnel when providing direct contact care and monitoring of staff/students displaying symptoms.
 School nurses should also wear appropriate Personal Protective Equipment (PPE) for their role.
 Students who choose not to wear face coverings must be provided access to instruction.
-ADA accommodations: If a staff member requires an accommodation for the face covering or face shield requirements, districts and schools should work to limit the staff member's proximity to students and staff to the extent possible to minimize the All staff members
+ADA accommodations: If a staff member requires an accommodation for the face covering or face shield requirements, districts and schools should work to limit the staff member's proximity to students and staff to the extent possible to minimize the possibility of exposure.
+Facial shields are required and will be provided for: Front Office Staff Nurse Speech Language Pathologist Facial Coverings Facial coverings are not synonymous with facemasks.
+Disposable facial coverings are required and will be provided for: Any staff within 6 feet of students Facial coverings are strongly encouraged for: Staff that move among cohorts Facial coverings are required for: All staff members 1i.
+ISOLATIO N MEASURES OHA/ODE Requirements Hybrid/Onsite Plan ☐ Protocols for surveillance COVID-19 testing of students and staff, as well as exclusion and isolation protocols for sick students and staff whether identified at the time of bus pick-up, arrival to school, or at A designated primary isolation area will be used for students and staff who are symptomatic.

+any time during the school day.

-OHA/ODE Requirements Hybrid/Onsite Plan Protocols for surveillance COVID-19 testing of students and staff, as well as exclusion and isolation protocols for sick students and staff whether identified at the time of bus pick-up, arrival to school, or at A designated primary isolation area will be used for students and staff who are symptomatic. any time during the school day.
-Symptomatic students will remain at school until a designated adult can pick them up. isolation protocols for sick students and staff identified at the time of arrival or during the school day.
-Work with school nurses, health care providers, or other staff with expertise to determine necessary modifications to areas where staff/students will be isolated.
-Trained staff will be assigned to supervise students who are symptomatic, and will need to maintain at least six feet of distance and wear facial coverings.
+Protocols for assessment of students, as well as exclusion and isolation protocols for sick students and staff identified at the time of arrival or during the school day.

-1i.
-ISOLATION MEASURES